kasslent/clc-digital-skills/_lessons/week2.1.md

 ##Free vs. Premium Fonts

-There are thousands of fonts available and range in price from top quality high end fonts to free fonts.
+There are thousands of fonts available.
+They can range in price from top quality high end fonts to free fonts.

-Free fonts can be sufficient for your project, but good quality free fonts can be hard to find.
-Look for fonts that have are a true font family with a complete character set.
-Most free fonts are limited in that they have only one, or two, styles.

-Premium fonts are typically better quality.
-They have a complete character set and multiple styles to choose from.
-Premium fonts have the added appeal of exclusivity, so if you’re looking for an elegant typeface that is unique, a premium font is the best way to go.

-**Pay attention to your font license.** Most free fonts are free for personal use, but the moment you use it for client work or you make money with your website, it is considered commercial use and you must pay a licensing fee to use that font.
+Free fonts:

+* free, so no cost to use (sometimes free for personal use but need to be paid for commercial use)
+* hard to find good quality free fonts
+* may have missing characters
+* limited in the number of styles (generally one or two styles)
+* are commonly used

+Premium fonts:

+* costly; prices vary
+* typically better quality and elegantly designed
+* have a complete character set
+* usually have multiple styles
+* exclusive and unique

 ####Font Resources

 * Google Fonts is a great source of quality free fonts for the web - <https://www.google.com/fonts>
 * Google Font pairing resource - <http://femmebot.github.io/google-type/>
+* Typekit is a Adobe subscription based font service that allows you to use their library of fonts for desktop and web use - <http://typekit.com/>
+* Fonts.com has a wide library of premium fonts to choose from including a web font delivery service - <http://www.fonts.com/>
+* Monotype has a history of providing quality premium fonts - <http://www.monotype.com/>

 >##EXERCISE: Choosing fonts